Cuckoo (TV series)

 Cuckoo is a British sitcom that began airing on BBC Three on 25 September 2012, repeating on BBC One, and in 2016 began airing worldwide on Netflix.

-Written by Robin French and Kieron Quirke, Cuckoo stars Andy Samberg, Taylor Lautner, Andie MacDowell, Greg Davies, Tamla Kari, Esther Smith, Tyger Drew-Honey, Helen Baxendale, Matt Lacey and Kenneth Collard.
+Written by Robin French and Kieron Quirke, Cuckoo stars Andy Samberg, Greg Davies, Helen Baxendale, Taylor Lautner, Andie MacDowell, Tamla Kari, Esther Smith, Tyger Drew-Honey, Matt Lacey and Kenneth Collard.
 The series launch became BBC Three's most-watched comedy launch, beating the record set by Bad Education, which debuted the previous month.
 Greg Davies was nominated for a BAFTA for Best Male Performance in a Comedy Programme.
 At the British Comedy Awards, Cuckoo was nominated for Best New Comedy Programme and Greg Davies was nominated for Best TV Comedy Actor.

 Production

 Following the success of series one, the BBC ordered a second series, but it looked uncertain due to Samberg's busy schedule.
 In February 2014, it was announced that Samberg would not return for the second series, with Taylor Lautner replacing him as Cuckoo's long-lost lovechild Dale.
 The second series began on 7 August 2014.
 On 4 April 2016, Cuckoo was commissioned for two more series.
 Series 4 wrapped up production on 18 March 2018, confirmed by Lautner via social media.
 It was released on 2 August 2018.

 A pilot for America's NBC television network was under consideration in May 2015.

 The show is filmed in the town of Amersham (including the historic 'old town' area), and the adjoining village of Chesham Bois in Buckinghamshire.
 Some of the outside scenes are also filmed in and around Chesham, Chartridge, Farnham, and Thame, Oxfordshire.